llvm/llvm-project/flang/docs/Extensions.md

   procedure interface.
 This compiler accepts it, since there is otherwise no way to declare an interoperable dummy procedure with an arbitrary interface like `void (*)()`.
+* `PURE` functions are allowed to have dummy arguments that are neither `INTENT(IN)` nor `VALUE`, similar to `PURE` subroutines, with a warning.
+  This enables atomic memory operations to be naturally represented as `PURE` functions, which allows their use in parallel constructs and `DO CONCURRENT`.

 ## Extensions, deletions, and legacy features supported by default